 Students pursuing the Certificate will be approved by the Program Coordinator and will be expected to meet regularly with the Coordinator and other Journalism students for program review, networking, and career discussions.
 Certificate students will be required to attend two co-curricular or extra-curricular journalism events per semester for 4 semesters.
-Events may include: guest lectures, involvement with The Record, WETN, or other on-campus publications, consultation with visiting practitioners, participation in World Journalism Institute conferences, and travel to Global Christian Internet Alliance (in partnership with Christianity Today International).
+Events may include: guest lectures, involvement with The Record or other student publications, consultation with visiting practitioners, participation in World Journalism Institute conferences, and travel to Global Christian Internet Alliance (in partnership with Christianity Today International).
 Students are encouraged to take advantage of courses beyond the required 24 hours.\

 Visit Millennial Influx, a website created by Wheaton's Journalism Certificate students.

 - 4 hrs: Media Production, Comm 246

 - 4 hrs: Media and Society (Select one of the following):